BrandonHo2002/wireshark-network-analysis/README.md

 ### Observation

 While capturing traffic in Wireshark, I visited GitHub using a web browser and filtered for TCP traffic.
-I observed a TCP three-way handshake consisting of SYN, SYN-ACK, and ACK packets between my computer and a GitHub server.
+I observed a TCP three-way handshake between my computer and a GitHub server.

+The handshake consisted of:
+- SYN
+- SYN-ACK
+- ACK

-The connection used destination port 443 (HTTPS), indicating that the browser was preparing to establish a secure web connection.
-After the handshake completed, TLS handshake packets were observed on the same connection.
+The connection used destination port 443 (HTTPS) and an ephemeral source port assigned by the operating system.
+After the TCP connection was established, TLS handshake packets were observed on the same connection.

 ### Screenshot